bondy-io/bondy_docs/docs/reference/configuration/basics.md

 ::: warning Notice
 These mechanism cannot be used to do OS environment variables substitution.
-However, Bondy provides a tool for OS variable substitution that is automatically used by the Bondy Docker image start script.
-To understand how to use OS environment variables substitution in Docker read [this](https://www.notion.so/Installing-Bondy-ae4e908297e44a02a82f1d4b7e7ff0b4) section, otherwise take a look at how the `start.sh` script uses it in the official docker images.
+However, Bondy provides a tool for OS variable substitution that is automatically used by the start script.
 :::

 ### Feature-specific configuration files